opsxcq/tasker/README.md

 events:

 tasks:
-  blacklist-generator:
+  docker:
-    executer: docker
+    - name: test
       image: strm/task-blacklist
       reuse: true # Create a container and reuse it instead of creating a new one

 ```